Sarin-Bhattarai/personal-portfolio/README.md

 5-For animation we are using framer motion.

 6- So easy to use, if you use div just use motion.div, motion.h1 and like that

+7- ClipPath, a css property, allows you to create different shapes as per requirement.